Top 10 · CO

 - Oral Medicine Specialists in ColoradoNon-surgical management of oral disease.

-- Dentist (Other)s in ColoradoDentists with general or unspecified focus.
+- Dentists in ColoradoDentists with general or unspecified focus.

-How are these dental public healths in Colorado ranked?
+How are these dental public health dentists in Colorado ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 5 are Medicare-enrolled and 0 practice in a dental shortage area.
-We do not accept payment for placement.Do dental public healths in Colorado accept Medicaid?
+We do not accept payment for placement.Do dental public health dentists in Colorado accept Medicaid?

 Colorado's Medicaid program is Health First Colorado.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Health First Colorado provider directory (https://www.healthfirstcolorado.com/).How do I check a dental public health's license in Colorado?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Health First Colorado provider directory (https://www.healthfirstcolorado.com/).How do I check a dental public health dentist's license in Colorado?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.